 AP Exclusive: Drones patrol half of Mexico border

 It represents a significant departure from a decades-old approach that emphasizes boots on the ground and fences.
-Since 2000, the number of Border Patrol agents on the 1,954-mile border more than doubled to surpass 18,000 and fencing multiplied nine times to 700 miles.
+Since 2000, the number of Border Patrol agents on the 1,954-mile (3,145-kilometer) border more than doubled to surpass 18,000 and fencing multiplied nine times to 700 miles (1,126 kilometers).

-Under the new approach, Predator Bs sweep remote mountains, canyons and rivers with a high-resolution video camera and return within three days for another video in the same spot, two officials with direct knowledge of the effort said on condition of anonymity because details have not been made public.
+Under the new approach, Predator Bs sweep remote mountains, canyons and rivers with a high-resolution video camera and return within three days for another video in the same spot, according to two officials with direct knowledge of the effort on condition of anonymity because details have not been made public.

 The two videos are then overlaid for analysts who use sophisticated software to identify tiny changes — perhaps the tracks of a farmer or cows, perhaps those of immigrants who entered the country illegally or a drug-laden Hummer, they said.